-I consider that disclosure of parts of documents numbered 1, 3-5, 7 and 8 would disclose personal information relating to third parties.
+I consider that disclosure of parts of the documents, as identified in the schedule, would disclose personal information relating to third parties.
+The information within these documents would reasonably identify a person, either through their names, or employment circumstance.

-The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I 'must' have regard to four factors set out in s.47F(2) of the FOI Act.
-I have considered each of these factors below:
+The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I must have regard to four factors set out in s.47F(2) of the FOI Act.
+I have therefore considered each of these factors below:

-- (a) the extent to which the information is well known; - (b) whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - (c) the availability of the information from publicly available resources; - (d) any other matters that I consider relevant.
+- the extent to which the information is well known; - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.

 The third parties information is not well known and would only be known to a limited group of people with a business need to know.
-As the third parties information is only known to a limited group of people the individuals concerned are not generally known to be associated with the matters discussed in the document.
-This information is not available from publicly available sources.
+As the third parties information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+This information is not available from publicly sources.